The Complete Guide to Singapore Expat Health Insurance

 Travel insurance is not the same as global health insurance, but many policies do include some element of health care coverage and medical plans when travelling.

-Its advisable for all expats to consider travel insurance as well as health insurance, not least for those moments when you lose a bag in the airport, but for expats who opt for a local insurance plan then the medical element of travel insurance is a necessity so that you are covered for illness and injury outside of Singapore.
+It’s advisable for all expats to consider travel insurance as well as health insurance, not just for those moments when you lose a bag in the airport, but for expats who opt for a local insurance plan then the medical element of travel insurance is a necessity so that you are covered for illness and injury outside of Singapore.

 Choosing travel insurance is a whole other ball game for another article.